Let's examine a common scenario that in which property owners worry that they are falling victim to adverse possession:

 The precise statutory period during which the person must control the land varies from one state to another, but is often between seven and 20 years.
 A trespasser would need to go to court and prove each element of that claim.

-Their problem in making a claim for adverse possession, however, is that they haven't met the required statutory period.
+Their problem in their making a claim for adverse possession, however, is that they haven't yet met the required statutory period.
 No jurisdiction would grant adverse possession to someone after occupying a strip of land for only three years.

 But even if the neighbors would lose a current court fight over title to the land (for the next several years, at least), the original landowners face a practical problem: Eventually, they'll want to sell the home, and every square foot of property will count.
 Sooner or later, the neighbor who built the fence over the line will meet the statutory requirement and be able to legally claim title.
 Even if the original owner doesn't particularly care about using that strip of land, there is a great deal of value on the line.

 Sure, the original property owners could hire a lawyer and sue the neighbor for trespass, but this would likely destroy their cordial relationship.

 A far better solution would be for them to have a conversation to see whether the neighbor would be open to exploring the cost or difficulty of simply moving the fence.
 They might be embarrassed to learn that they built the fence in the wrong place, and offer to move it at their expense.

 If the cost of moving the fence is prohibitively expensive, and the original owners don't particularly care about using those three feet of land, there's another way to prevent the neighbor from being able to eventually claim adverse possession.
 It's by giving explicit permission to "borrow" that strip of land.
 Remember, for a trespasser to establish a legal claim of adverse possession, their possession must be hostile to the original owner's interests.
 If the possession is with permission then, by definition, it cannot be hostile.